WayScience/CFReT-compound-prioritization-analysis/README.md

 ## About

-This repository contains an analytical method designed to identify and prioritize compounds that can reverse the effects of Cardiac Fibroblast (CF) cells, restoring them to a healthy state.
+This repository contains an analytical method designed to identify and prioritize compounds that can reverse the effects of Cardiac Fibrosis (CF), restoring them to a healthy cellular state.

 Our approach focuses on distinguishing morphological features associated with disease from those that remain unaffected at the single-cell level.
 By comparing these features to healthy controls, we identify which morphological characteristics are significantly altered in the disease state (on-morphological signatures) and which are not (off-morphological signatures).